 Student Supports Managers help students develop the skills and access the resources they need to make progress on their plans.
 They also connect students with community partners, as necessary, to provide them with other resources, including enrichment opportunities and academic support, that the students need to reach their full potential.

 Student Supports Managers collaborate with teachers and other school staff, and they are responsible for liaising with the school as well.
 They connect the entire student body to CIS of Chicago’s network of community partners, based on the school’s needs.
-Services provided by these partners come at no cost to the students or the school and focus on four key areas: arts enrichment, behavioral and mental health, college and career readiness, and physical health and wellness.
+Services provided by these partners come at no cost to the students or the school and focus on six key areas: academic support; arts and culture; college and career readiness; counseling and supportive guidance; health and wellness; and parent and family engagement.

-Of the more than 3,000 students we have supported in this way between 2009 and 2020, the following results occurred (within the year that our team worked with those students):
+Of the more than 3,600 students we have supported in this way since 2009, the following results occurred (within the year that our team worked with those students):

 of students graduated or were promoted to the next grade.